simone7monaco/NO-NODE-comparison/README.md

 ### EGNO

-- dataset should be in "EGNO\simple"
+- dataset should be in "EGNO\simple" (unzipped with all the files in \simple)
 - from: "EGNO" folder run the command: "python EGNO_sweep.py"
 - in "SEGNO\nbody\sweep_params.py" are saved the parameters configuration for the sweep

 ### SEGNO

-- dataset should be in "SEGNO\nbody\dataset_gravity"
+- dataset should be in "SEGNO\nbody\dataset_gravity" (unzipped with all the files in \simple)
 - from: "SEGNO\nbody" folder run the command: "python SEGNO_sweep.py"
 - in "SEGNO\nbody\sweep_params.py" are saved the parameters configuration for the sweep